andizuend/Dislin_x_y_plot/README.md

 ## Structure & options
 The module `Mod_Dislin_plots` contains two subroutines:

-- subroutine  `add_plot_xydata` allows adding and specifying the x--y data for a curve, with several optional data set characteristics listed below.
+- subroutine  `add_plot_xydata` allows adding and specifying the x&ndash;y data for a curve, with several optional data set characteristics listed below.
 For adding more than one curve to an existing plot, you simply call this subroutine multiple times (once for each curve).
 - subroutine `dislin_plot` is used to generate the plot containing one or more curves.
 - The subroutine call of `dislin_plot` allows for setting arguments for the axis labels, the aspect ratio of the plot, the legend position, and the axis ranges.
 See the interface details within `Mod_Dislin_plots`.